whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-28-Emma-Chloe-French-Jewelry-Subscription-Box-June-2016-Review-Coupon.md

 <br>

 <i class="icon-exclamation-sign"></i> **My Thoughts:** It's such a treat to open up my Emma & Chloe boxes, I'm always looking forward to see what they send everytime!
 And knowing that the jewels are from French designers, I know that it's unique and truly special.
 And the quality, such high quality that you rarely see in costume jewelry especially with the $35 price!
-I can't rave enough about this subscription and it is one that I treasure and will keep subscribing for as long as they deliver!
+The necklace that this month brings is simple in design but chic in everyway with it's I can't rave enough about this subscription and it is one that I treasure and will keep subscribing for as long as they deliver!

 Interested in subscribing?
 Visit their [website](http://www.emma-chloe.com/us/){:target="_blank"} to subscribe and start receiving French jewelry in your mailbox!
 And don't forget to use coupon code **WHATSUPBOX50** to get 50% off your first box!
 That brings the cost down to only $17.50 for a gorgeous French Jewelry item!